-hasAn : Architecture [1]
+- hasAn : Architecture [1]

-fulfills : Mission [1..]
+- fulfills : Mission [1..]

-has : Stakeholder [1..]
+- has : Stakeholder [1..]

-29 Annex C: BehaviorConstraints
+31 Annex C: BehaviorDescription

-This annex contains preliminary extensions to EAST-ADL 2.1 for the modeling of behavior constraints.
+This annex contains preliminary extensions to EAST-ADL for the modeling of behavior description.
 It is fully aligned with the language but not yet validated and ready for inclusion in the base specification.